argonne-lcf/alcf4_aibenchmarks/LLM/Inference/README.md

 ### Collect FOM Metric

-Use provided shell script `run-fom.sh` in this directory to run `benchmark_fom.py` for various configurations of input, output lengths and batch sizes.
+Use the provided shell script `run-fom.sh` in this directory to run `benchmark_fom.py` for various configurations of input, output lengths and batch sizes.

 ```bash
     source run-fom.sh